Incident Reporting and Analysis System (IRAS) - Registration

 Please follow the steps below to register.

-Determine what IRAS user role is appropriate for you.
 Each provider that is required to submit incident reports to IRAS must have at least two staff members registered in the role of Incident Coordinator.
-Additional staff may be registered in other roles such as Initiator or Viewer.
+Additional staff may be registered in the Viewer role.
 See the IRAS User Guide for details on these and other user roles.

 Complete the required HIPAA and Security Awareness trainings (if you have not done so already) and save the completion certificates.